Updated November 6, 2023

-Never settle for good in customer service.
+Never settle for good customer service.
 Try to exceed their expectations.
 And if you want to steal a mile over your competitors, out-support them.

-Customer Support isn’t only one department
+Customer Support isn’t only one department.

 Making customer service work across your company

-Why customer support is important?
+Why is it important?

-Indicator to customer repurchase and loyalty
+1. Indicator to customer repurchase and loyalty

 That’s why measuring customer loyalty and repurchase is one of the major business metrics.

-A point of differentiation
+2. A point of differentiation

-Lessens customer churn
+3. Lessens customer churn

-Increases the CLV
+4. Increases the CLV

-A study by business services company InfoQuest has revealed that “fully satisfied customers” contribute at least 2.6 times more towards the company’s revenue than the less satisfied customers.
+A study by business services company InfoQuest has revealed that “fully satisfied customers” contribute at least 2.6 times more towards the company’s revenue than less satisfied customers.